TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 ![Node.JS REST API - delete all properties](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/blob/main/images/Nodejs-Jwt-12.png)

-After This You can verify by runing below sql command and see record(S) are deleted or not?
+After This You can verify by running below sql command and see if the records are deleted or not?

         SELECT * FROM `properties`